LaserTagMods/JBOX/README.md

 Optional Components:
 --------------------
 IR Receiver TSOP4138 (1), TSAL6400 Emitter (4),
-SS8550 Transistors (2), Piezo Buzzer (1), RGB Common Cathode 5mm LED (1),
+SS8550 Transistors (2) or 2N2222 Transistors (alternate design), Piezo Buzzer (1), RGB Common Cathode 5mm LED (1),
 RYLR896 LORA module (1), Resistors as indicated on schematic (multiple)

 Basic Concepts:
 ---------------
 The JBOX is a game box or accessory for the BRX line of taggers, if desired, the IR Protocol could be changed easily to configure the device to any laser tag equipment line.
+I hope to, in the future, make it compatible with all my favorite laser tag gear.
 The device uses BLE to be configured and set by a mobile device using the ITO control platform "BLYNK".
 A customized Blynk application has been developed and is used for configuring and customizing the functions of the JBOX device.
 If all components listed above are integrated, the device